Grocermatic/grocery-scraper/README.md

 # Grocery Suggester
-A gocery suggester for Australians.
+A grocery suggester for Australians.

 ## Use Case
 Meal prepping for $1.5 per meal can save over $3000/year/person for an average Australians.